 THE UNWRITTEN RULE OF MR. OLYMPIA

-One would think that in any contest the best man on stage wins regardless of what they do in their free time, as long as it’s legal and does not affect the competition.
+In a more objective world, the best man on stage wins regardless of what he does in his free time, as long as it’s legal and does not affect the competition.
 However, this is not the case.
-As you can see what you do backstage and in between bodybuilding seems to be highly important.
+Your offstage behavior is crucial.

-A few months ago the current Mr. Olympia Phil Heath posted a comment on Facebook stating that Kai Greene will never be the champ and he will remain a ‘grapefruit for life‘.
-That’s why we don’t expect Kai Greene to take the first place ever unless Phil Heath breaks his leg or something, and even then it seems highly questionable.
+A few months ago, the current Mr. Olympia Phil Heath posted a comment on Facebook stating that Kai Greene will never be the champ because he will remain a “grapefruit for life”.

 WHO WILL WIN MR.OLYMPIA 2014?

-As you can see the majority of the sponsors are supplement companies with English names targeting the the US market which is currently the biggest.
+The majority of the sponsors are supplement companies with English names targeting primarily the US market which is currently the biggest.
 Who do you think would be more marketable – the guy from Egypt (Big Ramy) or USA’s very own Phil Heath?
-It’s obvious that it would be easier to sell something to the uneducated crowd by using an ‘American hero’.
-One could argue that Kai Greene is also an American but as you already know he has ‘dirty’ past and compromising video clips.
+One could argue that Kai Greene is also an American, but as you already know, he has a dirty past and compromising video clips.

-To top it all off a quick look at the sponsors reveals that one of them is Phil Heath’s very own and recently launched Gifted Nutrition.
-In other words one of the competitors in Mr. Olympia, Phil Heath, has his company listed as a sponsor of the event.
-Isn’t that at least a little contradictory?
+Ironically, one of the sponsors of the Olympia is Phil Heath’s very own and recently launched Gifted Nutrition.
+In other words, one of the competitors in Mr. Olympia is sponsoring the event.
+Conflict of interests much?